Teros eBike Battery Use & Care

 Battery capacity determines running time and travel distance and is measured in either amp hours (Ah) or watt hours (Wh).
 These are used interchangeably and are related by the formula Watt Hours = Amp Hours X Battery Voltage.

-If you are interested in knowing how far you could go on your bike based on your individual needs, try the Bosch eBike Range Calculator tool by clicking the image below.
+If you are interested in knowing how far you could go on your bike based on your individual needs, try the Bosch eBike Range Calculator.